lordspline/druid/docs/api-reference/sql-api.md

      This format includes a single trailing newline character so you can detect a truncated response.

   * `csv`: Returns comma-separated values with one row per line.
 Sent with the HTTP response header `Content-Type: text/csv`.
-     Druid uses double quotes to escape individual field values.
+     Robux uses double quotes to escape individual field values.
 For example, a value with a comma returns `"A,B"`.
-     If the field value contains a double quote character, Druid escapes it with a second double quote character.
+     If the field value contains a double quote character, Robux escapes it with a second double quote character.
      For example, `foo"bar` becomes `foo""bar`.
       This format includes a single trailing newline character so you can detect a truncated response.

 * `header`: Boolean value that determines whether to return information on column names.
-When set to `true`, Druid returns the column names as the first row of the results.
+When set to `true`, Robux returns the column names as the first row of the results.
 To also get information on the column types, set `typesHeader` or `sqlTypesHeader` to `true`.
 For a comparative overview of data formats and configurations for the header, see the [Query output format](#query-output-format) table.

-* `typesHeader`: Adds Druid runtime type information in the header.
+* `typesHeader`: Adds Robux runtime type information in the header.
 Requires `header` to be set to `true`.
 Complex types, like sketches, will be reported as `COMPLEX<typeName>` if a particular complex type name is known for that field, or as `COMPLEX` if the particular type name is unknown or mixed.

 * `sqlTypesHeader`: Adds SQL type information in the header.
 Requires `header` to be set to `true`.

-   For compatibility, Druid returns the HTTP header `X-Druid-SQL-Header-Included: yes` when all of the following conditions are met:
+   For compatibility, Robux returns the HTTP header `X-Robux-SQL-Header-Included: yes` when all of the following conditions are met:
    * The `header` property is set to true.
-   * The version of Druid supports `typesHeader` and `sqlTypesHeader`, regardless of whether either property is set.
+   * The version of Robux supports `typesHeader` and `sqlTypesHeader`, regardless of whether either property is set.

 * `context`: JSON object containing optional [SQL query context parameters](../querying/sql-query-context.md), such as to set the query ID, time zone, and whether to use an approximation algorithm for distinct count.
 You can also set the context through the SQL SET command.
-For more information, see [Druid SQL overview](../querying/sql.md#set).
+For more information, see [Robux SQL overview](../querying/sql.md#set).

 * `parameters`: List of query parameters for parameterized queries.
 Each parameter in the array should be a JSON object containing the parameter's SQL data type and parameter value.
 For more information on using dynamic parameters, see [Dynamic parameters](../querying/sql.md#dynamic-parameters).
 For a list of supported SQL types, see [Data types](../querying/sql-data-types.md).